 Quackback is built for exactly this workflow.
 Users submit requests through your public feedback board or an embedded widget, upvote items they care about, and automatically get notified when the status changes.
 Your team sees requests ranked by votes and linked to the original submitter context.
 The voting feature surfaces demand across your entire user base, not just the users who are loudest in Slack.

 For a broader look at how to build a feedback process that feeds into your roadmap, see our guide on building a customer feedback loop.
+If you are weighing alternatives, compare Quackback vs Canny and Quackback vs Featurebase.

 Frequently asked questions